dejvis06/java-multithreading/README.md

 It demonstrates thread creation, exception handling, thread naming, priority configuration, and interruption.

 #### Class Structure
-The class defines a main test method, `contextLoads()`, which creates and manages different threads, including a custom thread class, `CustomThread`, that extends the Java `Thread` class.
+The class defines a main test method, `test()`, which creates and manages different threads, including a custom thread class, `CustomThread`, that extends the Java `Thread` class.
 The custom thread executes a simple loop and gets interrupted under a specific condition.
 Exception handling is also demonstrated for uncaught exceptions.

-#### Test Method: contextLoads()
+#### Test Method: test()
 ```java
 @SpringBootTest
 class ThreadTests {